-Canada Carbon Inc. (CCB – TSX.V) holds a 100% interest in three strategic graphite properties located in Quebec, including 2 past producing graphite mines, the Miller and the Asbury.
+Canada Carbon Inc. (CCB – TSX.V) holds a 100% interest in two strategic graphite properties located in Quebec - two past producing graphite mines, the Miller and the Asbury.

 THE MILLER LUMP-VEIN GRAPHITE PROJECT